Ryanair offers to recognize unions in historic shift to try to avert strikes

 It was not immediately clear if Ryanair’s concession would be enough to stop a 24-hour stoppage by pilots in Ireland and Portugal on Dec.
 20.

-ANPAC and Irish union IALPA asked for urgent meetings with Ryanair, while the other unions said they were considering their position.
+ANPAC and Irish union IALPA asked for urgent meetings with Ryanair, while British pilot union BALPA said it accepted the offer to start talks, describing the company’s change of heart as welcome.
+Other unions said they were considering their position.

+A Ryanair spokesman said “the sensible course of action” for both ANPAC and IALPA was to meet the airline on Wednesday, the day their strikes are due to take place, but to call off the threat of disruption before then.

-A Ryanair spokesman said if other pilot unions approached management about recognition, it would consider their request.
+The spokesman added that if other pilot unions approached management about recognition, it would consider their request.

 The company will “wait and see what comes” before deciding about recognizing unions in other parts of the company, Chief People Officer Eddie Wilson told Reuters.